-Blood for plasma analysis will be collected sequentially on follow-up every 3 months or as clinically indicated.
+Blood for plasma analysis will be collected at follow-up every 3 months or as clinically indicated.
 Sequential plasma samples will be subjected to targeted custom next-generation sequencing.

-To define progression by ptDNA criteria and ascertain whether this precedes progression as defined by the criteria utilised in the primary endpoint.
+To define progression by ptDNA criteria and ascertain whether this precedes progression as defined by the criteria utilised in the defining PFS.
 The target is to collect ~60% of 3-monthly plasma samples from ~80% of patients.
 PtDNA progression is defined as: